History of the Jews in Dęblin and Irena during World War II: Background

 Dęblin and Irena (מאדזשיץ, Modzhitz) are located 70 km northwest of Lublin in Poland, at the confluence of the Vistula and Wieprz rivers and at an important junction on the Lublin–Warsaw rail line.
 Local Jews supported the January Uprising in 1863.
-By the end of the nineteenth century, the area was a center of Hasidic Judaism; most Jews followed the Modzitz dynasty, named after the town, and there were also Gur Hasidim.
+By the end of the nineteenth century, the area was a center of Hasidic Judaism; most Jews followed the Modzitz dynasty, named after the town of Irena, and there were also Gur Hasidim.
 Modzitz Rebbe Yisrael Taub settled in the town in 1889.
 Other Jews were Bundists or Zionists.
 Many Jews made their living as peddlers, shopkeepers, or artisans (especially in leatherwork and metalwork) and later participated in the development of the town as a summer resort.
 In 1927, the civilian population of Dęblin and Irena was 4,860, including 3,060 Jews.
 Beginning in 1927, Dęblin housed the Polish Air Force Academy, whose airfield was one of the largest in Poland.
 In 1936 and 1937, there were some incidents in which non-Jewish merchants vandalized their Jewish competitors' shops.